mifi/github-action-push-static/README.md

           git push
 ```

-In the same (source) repository go to the GitHub Settings > Secrets menu and create a new repository secret.
-In this example, we'll call it SSH_PRIVATE_KEY.
+In the same (source) repository go to the GitHub `Settings` > `Secrets` menu and create a new repository secret.
+In this example, we'll call it `SSH_PRIVATE_KEY`.
 Put the contents of the private SSH key you generated before (`id_rsa` file) into the contents field.
 This key should start with `-----BEGIN ...
 PRIVATE KEY-----`, consist of many lines and ends with `-----END ...
 PRIVATE KEY-----`.

 ## Finish up